evandev01/my_first_website/README.md

 1. Style the header, footer, and main content by modifying font size, color, aligning text where necessary, font color, background colors, background images, etc.

+1. Create a new repository in GitHub called `my_first_website`.

+1. Initialize `git` by entering the command `git init` into the terminal.

+1. Commit the changes you made to your new repository by entering the following commands:

+- `git add .` then enter
+- `git commit -m "description of your changes"` then enter
+- `git remote add origin https://github.com/{YOUR REPOSITORY NAME}/my_first_website.git` then enter
+- `git push --set-upstream origin master`

 1. Commit your file to GitHub and publish to GitHub pages (Remember, it will take a few minutes before it is accessible in the browser).

 ---